Summer Term/Summer Studies

 If you take a McGill summer course to complete your graduation requirements, you will receive your degree at the Fall Convocation (normally held in November).

 It is your responsibility to follow the University and faculty regulations.
 When registering, you must not exceed the maximum credits permitted by your faculty.

-You cannot register for more than 12 credits (Management or Music students, 18 credits) during the summer, at McGill or at other universities, except by special permission of your Associate Dean or Director.
+You cannot register for more than 12 credits (Music students, 18 credits) during the summer, at McGill or at other universities, except by special permission of your Associate Dean or Director.

 Quebec Inter-University Transfer (IUT) students may take, in one summer term, a maximum of one course regardless of credit weight.
-Permission to register for more than one course per term must be obtained from the McGill faculty in which the student is registering by using the CREPUQ electronic IUT site at www.crepuq.qc.ca (see Quebec Inter-University Transfer Agreement: Visiting IUT Students).
+Permission to register for more than one course per term must be obtained from the McGill faculty in which the student is registering by using the BCI's (Bureau de coopération interuniversitaire, previously known as CREPUQ) IUT website at http://www.bci-qc.ca/ (see Quebec Inter-University Transfer Agreement: Visiting IUT Students).